• Press Release

 2) Change the ROPES specification title from “Wheel Weights” to “Lead Wheel Weights.”

-As per ISRI’s Policy Manual, any party may submit to ISRI a written appeal of the ISRI Board’s approval of these changes up to 30 days after publication of this notice.
+As per ISRI’s Policy Manual, any party may submit to ReMA a written appeal of the ReMA Board’s approval of these changes up to 30 days after publication of this notice.
 Written appeals must provide a rationale and a request for action.
 Once finalized, the new specification will be included in ISRI’s Scrap Specifications Circular.
 ISRI’s Scrap Specifications Circular provides industry guidelines for buying and selling a variety of processed scrap commodities, including ferrous, nonferrous, paper, plastics, electronics, rubber, and glass.

 To submit comments, recommendations, or questions please contact Joe Pickard.